Many features of this site require JavaScript. Learn how to enable javascript.

-Antitrust Counseling and Compliance
+Antitrust Counseling & Compliance

 Antitrust Investigations

 Attorneys in the group have experience providing guidance to clients in responding to federal grand jury subpoenas and to federal or state civil investigative demands.
-We can mobilize resources to review and produce documents and interview witnesses at several locations simultaneously as may be required to comply with the complex demands of federal or state investigations.
-Our attorneys have considerable experience dealing with the Department of Justice, the Federal Trade Commission and state enforcement authorities at all levels.
+We can mobilize resources to review and produce documents and conduct witness interviews to comply with the complex demands of federal or state investigations and with regard to any further action that may be taken by the enforcement agencies.

 Antitrust Litigation